jasebell/nirailways-neo4jclojure/README.md

 Clone the repo and use leiningen to build and run.
 Can run via the REPL with no issues.

+You will require the community edition of Neo4J as well.
+Install and run the server then you can run the code.

 ## Current Status

 It's work in progress, I'm just building this as I get time and it will end up a blog post at some point.